afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 You will get just a warning: "Fuel gauge not found in the I2C bus" (only if Arduino IDE is configured to core debug level "warning" or higher).

+## Further firmware customization

+Regardless of the implementation you choose, you may set the following parameters (not mandatory).

+### Polling interval

+Place a call to `batteryMonitor::setPeriod()`.
+The first parameter is a time interval in seconds.
+By default, this is set to 180 seconds (3 minutes).
+It sets the time interval between measurements.

+### Power off on critical battery levels

+Place a call to `batteryMonitor::setPowerOffSoC()`.
+The first parameter is a percentage of battery charge (0% to 100%).
+If the measured state of charge is below the given parameter, the system will go into deep sleep or power off before it stops working.
+This prevents the system from depleting the battery even if there is not enough power to keep it working.
+By default, this is set to 4%.
+Do not set too high.

+Call `batteryMonitor::setPowerOffSoC(0)` to disable this feature.

 ## Unknown state of charge

 The firmware will be unable to compute a proper state of charge in the following situations: